ksquareincmx/trainee-courses-api/README.md

 #### Entities

 1. Two entities **Users** and **Courses**.
-2. The users must contain an identifier (email), a role, a password (must be encrypted) and a unique course id.
+2. The users must contain an identifier (email), a role, a password (must be encrypted) and a optional unique course id.
 3. The roles for the user are _user_ and _admin_
 4. The course must have a name.